Personal, Inc.: Monetizing personal data

 With the initial public offering of Facebook in May 2012, there was media interest in the question of the monetary value of personal data and whether tools and services might emerge to help consumers monetize their own data.
 Personal was frequently cited as a company that could potentially offer such a service.
 Articles and pieces focusing on this subject have appeared in The New York Times, AdWeek, the MIT Technology Review, and on CNN and National Public Radio.
 Company Co-founder and CEO Shane Green was quoted as saying that “the average American consumer would soon be able to realize over $1,000 per year” by granting limited, anonymous access to their data to marketers, but that figure was never supported by Green or the company.

 Launch of TeamData

 In May 2016, Personal shifted its product focus to TeamData, which focuses on the problem of securing and collaboratively managing data in the workplace.
-Onboardly included the new collaborative TeamData solution in its list of "Top 10 apps to keep your team on track" and as part of its Top 50 list of "all time best content marketing tools."
-TeamData is now a separate business.
+It is now a separate business.